carlos-ssh/Private-Events/README.md

 - Install Rails
 #
-After installing Ruby, you need to install bundler to be able to use bundle install to install gems and dependancies for this project.
+After installing Ruby, you need to install bundler to be able to install gems and dependancies for this application.
 #
 ## Setup
 - Download the code or copy the git repository to your computer
-- type https://github.com/cgcarlosg/Member-Only.git in your terminal
+- type https://github.com/carlos-ssh/Private-Events.git in your terminal
 - Type cd Member-Only in the terminal.
 - Type bundle install
 - Type yarn install